stanton26/AppDefense/labs/v2/horizon-lab.md

     - Go to **Provisioning Settings**
     - Change **Maximum Number of Machines** to **20**
     - Click **OK**

     ![DesktopPool](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/Desktop7.jpg)

 6. Double click the Desktop Pool.
 7. Go to **Inventory** tab.
 Monitor progress of desktop creation.

 ## Build Cloud Pod Architecture

 The Cloud Pod Architecture feature link together multiple View pods to provide a single large desktop brokering and management environment.
-When the Cloud Pod Archtieture featre is enabled, y ou can join togehter multiple View pods to form a single View implementation called a pod federation.
+When the Cloud Pod Archtieture featre is enabled, you can join togehter multiple View pods to form a single View implementation called a pod federation.
 A pod federation can span mulötiple sites and datacenters.

-For configuring CPA you need to work **together** with your partner in this section because only *one* person can **initialize** the CPA and the other needs to **join** to it.
-Please discuss in your **team** who will initialize and who will join the initilized CPA.
+For configuring CPA you need to work **together** with your partner in this section because only **one** person can **initialize** the CPA and the other needs to **join** the CPA.
+Please discuss within your **team** who will initialize and who will join the initilized CPA.

 ![CPA1](https://s3-us-west-2.amazonaws.com/horizon-workshop/Screenshots/CPA1.png)

-When you decided who will be initize and who will be joining proceed as following :
+When you decided who will initize and who will be joining, proceed as follows:

-When you initilize :
+To initilize the CPA:

 1. Go to your **Horizon Connection Server**
 2. Open the shortcut for the Horizon Connection Server configuration or go to **https://localhost/admin**